MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-lanmanworkstation.md

 - AES_256_CCM

 > [!NOTE]
 > AES_256 is not supported on Windows 10 version 20H2 and lower.
-Additionally, if you enter only AES_256 crypto lines, the older clients will no longer be able to connect.
+If you enter only AES_256 crypto lines, the older clients will not be able to connect anymore.

 SMB 3.0 and 3.02 cipher suites: